ViDou83/SDNNested/README.md

     *  Fabrikam-testVM02 - 172.16.1.10/24

 On the Azure VM itself:
-* WAC is installed https://localhost to manage S2D cluster and SDN stack
+* WAC can be installed to manage S2D cluster and SDN stack (see C:\apps)
-* Wireshark is installed with PortMirroring in place to visualize most of the traffic on the SDN Stack (Non and encapsulated one - VxLAN and GRE for instance)
+* Wireshark can be installed with PortMirroring in place to visualize most of the traffic on the SDN Stack (Non and encapsulated one - VxLAN and GRE for instance). (see C:\apps)

 ## Usage
 *   Deploy Azure VM :
     *   Use New-AzureSDNNested.ps1 script, run it from a machine with access to your Azure Subscription.
 Config file is AzureVM.psd1 to define :
         *   Subscription, ResourceGroupName, VMName, VMSize and so on see  AzureVM.psd1 provided
 *   Deploy 1st level of Nested virtualization :
-    *   Use SDNNested-Deploy-Infra.ps1 script, run it from the Azure VM itself.
-Config file is SDNNested-Deploy-Infra.psd1 and can fully customized.
-PREREQUISITES : You need to VHDX generelazied hosted on the AzureVM.
+    *   Use New-SDNNestedInfra.ps1 script, run it from the Azure VM itself.
+Config file is SDNNested-Deploy-Infra.psd1 and can be fully customized.
+PREREQUISITES : You need to have VHDX generelazied hosted on the AzureVM.
 *   2nd level of Nested virtualization
     *   Use SDNExpress script, please copy to one of SDN-HOST VM and run it locally from this host (not from a PS Session but through VM Console).
 You can use either the one located here, you can get the latest one from : https://github.com/grcusanz/SDN/tree/master/SDNExpress/scripts (not stable)